mentalmove/SinglePage/README.md

 ## The branches from Step1 to master can be seen as tutorial

-Step 8 -
+Step 9 -
-Generating content only when needed
+Regarding scroll up